board707/DMD_STM32/README.md

 One of the important features of the library is support of Adafruit GFX format fonts: https://learn.adafruit.com/adafruit-gfx-graphics-library/using-fonts.
 Using Adafruit `fontconvert` utility allows users to convert and display on DMD matrix Truetype fonts, including Unicode fonts with national characters of almost any language.
 The library includes **Cyrillic** and **Turkish** fonts.
 For using of national fonts, see the examples `dmd_rgb.ino` and `dmd_rgb_turk.ino` (Turkish).

-The nain advantage of the library, which distinguishes it from its analogues, is the very wide range of supported RGB panels.
-Modules of almost any size, multiplexing type and scanning paterrn can be used.
+The main advantage of the library, which distinguishes it from its analogues, is the very wide range of supported RGB panels.
+Modules of almost any size, multiplexing type and scanning pattern can be used.
 All these are configured by "matrix pattern" - a strings of digits, represents a key characteristics of given panel.
 The library does provide to users a rich set of predefined matrix patterns, and if some panel is missing from the list, it can be easily added without changing the main library code.

 LED panels supported
 -----------------